Yamini-Ungata/Todolist/README.md

 # Todolist
-The website which allows you to add ,remove and update ypur daily tasks
+The website which allows you to add ,remove and update your daily tasks